frankwxu/digital-forensics-lab/README.md

 ### Features of hands-on lab
 ===================
 - Hands-on Digital Forensics Labs: Designed for Students and Faculty
+- Each lab has a PPT with lab screenshots
 - Purely based on Linux: Using Kali Linux
 - Comprehansive: Cover many topics in digial forensics
 - Free: All tools are open source